Error-331/code_tests/docs/bible/quotes.md

 #### Love

-*"ove is patient, love is kind.
+*"Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoice with the truth.
 It always protects, always trusts, always hopes, always perseveres."*

 **(1 Corinthians 13:4-7)**